gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 real time is a key differentiator and characteristic of real time applications.

-Fortunately, [vmware-gemfire-short-name] was ahead of its time in this regard.
+Fortunately, GemFire was ahead of its time in this regard.
 By using Continuous Queries (CQ), a client application can express the data or events it is interested in and register listeners to handle and process the events as they occur.
 The data that a client application may